ayoubelmhamdi/typst-phd-AI-Medical/main.typ

 === Raw CT Data Files

 CT data comes in two files: a *.mhd* file of metadata header information and a *.raw* file of raw bytes.
-Each file name begins with the series `UID`.
 The `CT` class loads these files, processes the information to produce a 3D array, and transforms the patient coordinate system to the index, row, and column coordinates of each voxel in the array.
-Annotation data from LUNA with nodule coordinates and malignancy flags are also loaded, which are used to crop a small 3D slice of the CT data.
-The CT data, nodule status flag, series UID,
+Annotation data from LUNA with nodule coordinates and malignancy flags are also loaded.

-=== Parsing LUNA's Annotation Data

 The `candidates.csv` file contains information about all lumps that look like nodules, whether they are malignant, benign, or something else.
 We'll use this to build a list of candidates that can be split into training and validation datasets.
 The annotations.csv file contains information about some of the candidates that have been flagged as nodules, including the diameter.
 This information is useful for ensuring a representative range of nodule sizes in the training and validation data.